matplotlib/matplotlib/examples/README.txt

 This gallery contains examples of the many things you can do with Matplotlib.
 Click on any image to see the full image and source code.

+See the sidebar to the right for a list of topics covered.